Title 201 | Chapter 002 | Regulation 260REG

 Initial location of the automated pharmacy system.
 The automated pharmacy system may thereafter be relocated within the pharmacy or health care facility without providing subsequent notification to the board; and(c)

-Assigning, discontinuing or changing personnel access to the system;(6)
+Assigning, discontinuing, or changing personnel access to the system;(6)

-Assuring that access to the medications comply with state and federal laws; and(7)
+Ensuring that access to the medications comply with state and federal laws; and(7)

 Accuracy;(b)